The Box Tree

-The Box Tree is a restaurant located in Ilkley, West Yorkshire, England.
-It is owned by Yorkshire businessman Adam Frontal and the current executive chef Brayden Davies.
-The restaurant was previously operated by chef Simon Gueller and his wife, Rena, from 2005 to late 2022.
-Under their management the restaurant had been redecorated, although elements from the original owners of the restaurant remained.
+The Box Tree is a restaurant in Ilkley, West Yorkshire, England.
+It is owned by Yorkshire businessman Adam Frontal.
+It was previously operated by chef Simon Gueller and his wife, Rena, from 2005 to late 2022.
+Under their management, the restaurant had been redecorated, although elements from the original owners of remain.
 Reception by food critics has improved over the years; the restaurant held a single Michelin star until 2019 and three AA rosettes.

-The restaurant opened originally as a tearoom in 1962, and went on to become one of the first four British restaurants to win two stars in 1977, under head chef Michael Lawson.
+The Box Tree opened originally as a tearoom in 1962, and went on to become one of the first four British restaurants to win two stars in 1977, under head chef Michael Lawson.
 After losing both stars, it regained a star between 1996 and 2001, whilst owned by Helen Avis.
 In 2010, former employee Marco Pierre White bought into the restaurant.
 It serves modern French cuisine, and has also been awarded three AA rosettes and listed in Harden's restaurant guide.

 Description

 The Box Tree has been located at 35–37 Church Street in Ilkley since its original opening under Malcolm Reid and Colin Long in 1962.
 It has been operated by Simon and Rena Gueller since 2004, originally under lease from the previous operator.
 Gueller had previously been head chef at the Michelin-starred restaurant Rascasse.
 The Guellers also run a sister company called Box Tree Events, which provides outside catering.

-After being purchased by the Guellers in 2004, the restaurant was redecorated and modernised, the décor having become shabby under previous owners.
+After being purchased by the Guellers in 2004, the Box Tree was redecorated and modernised, the décor having become shabby under previous owners.
 The new decorations included recessed lighting and fabric-covered walls.
 There is a fireplace in the centre of the dining room, with an 18th-century settle (a type of bench) beside it.
-Elements from the Reid and Long era remain, with the bar and ceilings still being recognisable from their time at the restaurant.
+Elements from the Reid and Long era remain, with the bar and ceilings still recognisable.

 Menu

 The current menu still has elements from the earlier days of the restaurant, such as lobster thermidor and grouse.
 Chef Gueller produces modern French cuisine, with classical elements.
-Dishes on the restaurant's menu include a terrine of foie gras served with a salad of smoked eel, alongside apple served both as a jelly and as a purée.
+Dishes include a terrine of foie gras served with a salad of smoked eel, alongside apple served both as a jelly and as a purée.
 Foie gras was temporarily taken off the menu in 2008 following threats of protests from animal rights activists.
-The dish was later restored to the menu, and foie gras has also since been served with a duck terrine and pistachios.
+It was later restored, and has also since been served with a duck terrine and pistachios.

-To celebrate the 45th anniversary of the restaurant in 2008, Gueller recreated elements of the 1963 menu, but decided not to make certain dishes such as chicken chasseur or melon boats.
+To celebrate the 45th anniversary of the Box Tree in 2008, Gueller recreated elements of the 1963 menu, but decided not to make certain dishes such as chicken chasseur or melon boats.
 Other parts of the original menu included crêpes and half a grilled grapefruit.
 The dishes selected were included for a week in a six course 1960s set menu.